ascholerChemeketa/cs160Reader/_sources/HistoryOfComputers/Prehistory.rst

    :alt: Abacus
    :figwidth: 80%

-   Image courtesy of Computer History Museum.
+   Image courtesy of the Computer History Museum.

    An abacus